-Your Personal Information is stored in a manner that reasonably protects it from misuse and loss and from unauthorised access, modification or disclosure.
-All employees of BAC are bound to maintain the confidentiality of Personal Information collected for the purposes of administering services under the BAC.
-When your Personal Information is no longer needed for the purpose for which it was obtained, we will take reasonable steps to destroy or permanently de-identify your Personal Information.
-However, most of the Personal Information is or will be stored in client files which will be kept by us for a minimum of 7 years.
+Your personal information is stored in a manner that reasonably protects it from misuse, loss, and unauthorised access, modification, or disclosure.
+All employees of BAC are bound to maintain the confidentiality of personal information collected to administer services under BAC.
+When your personal information is no longer needed for the purpose for which it was obtained, we will take reasonable steps to destroy or permanently de-identify your personal information.
+However, we will keep most personal information in client files for at least seven years.

-However, we cannot give any absolute guarantees or warranties about the security of your information and we will not be held liable for any loss or damage that you may suffer as a result of any unauthorised access to your information.
+However, we cannot give any guarantees or warranties about the security of your information, and we will not be held liable for any loss or damage that you may suffer as a result of any unauthorised access to your information.

 Access to your Personal Information

-You may access the Personal Information we hold about you and to update and/or correct it, subject to certain exceptions in the APP’s and in law relating to bankruptcy.
-If you wish to access your personal Information, please contact us in writing and we can arrange for the relevant changes to occur.
-In order to protect your Personal Information, we may require identification from you before releasing the requested information.
+You may access the personal information we hold about you and update and correct it, subject to certain exceptions in the APPs and the law relating to bankruptcy.
+If you wish to access your personal information, please get in touch with us in writing, and we can arrange for the relevant changes to occur.
+We may require your identification before releasing the requested information to protect your personal information.
 We will endeavour to respond to your request within 14 business days.
 You may be charged a fee for access to this information.

 Maintaining the Quality of your Personal Information

-It is an important to us that your Personal Information is up to date.
-We will take reasonable steps to make sure that your Personal Information is accurate, complete and up-to-date.
-If you find that the information we have is not up to date or is inaccurate, please advise us as soon as practicable so we can update and correct our records.
+It is important to us that your personal information is up-to-date.
+We will take reasonable steps to ensure your personal information is accurate, complete, and up-to-date.
+If you find that our information is not up-to-date or inaccurate, please advise us as soon as possible to update and correct our records.

-We do not routinely disclose Personal Information to overseas recipients.
-We will do so if required by law or if we have a duty or obligation to do so in the administration of a bankrupt estate and will take such steps as are reasonable to ensure the overseas recipient either does not breach Australian Privacy Principles or is covered by a similar law or scheme.
+We do not routinely disclose personal information to overseas recipients.
+We will do this if the law requires it or if we have a duty or obligation to administer a bankrupt estate.
+We will take such steps as are reasonable to ensure the overseas recipient either does not breach Australian privacy principles or is covered by a similar law or scheme.

-In accordance with the terms of this policy we may communicate with you to provide information about our products, support services, special offers, promotions or other matters that we believe may be of interest to you.
+By the terms of this policy, we may communicate with you to provide information about our products, support services, special offers, promotions or other matters that we believe may interest you.

-If you are receiving communications from us and you no longer wish to receive these communications, please contact us and inform us that you wish to unsubscribe.
+If you are receiving communications from us and no longer wish to receive these communications, please get in touch with us and inform us that you want to unsubscribe.